margaretmf/margaretmf.github.io/keycreativewriting.md

 She's resilient, <br>
 She's grateful, and at home. <br>

-She's a searcher for humanity in the darkest areas of the world. <br>
-She's a lover of Jesus and Mary Baker Eddy. <br>
-She knows that Love has the throne, and she uses Truth's double-edged sword to end human strife. <br>

 He's thankful, <br>
 He's gracious, <br>
 He's joyful, and kind. <br>